-In the event of major disruption to systems caused by widespread illness, travel disruption, bad weather or power failures CIOLQ may need to seek advice on recommended courses of action from official external agencies such as the police, Environment Agency or Health Protection Agency details of which are found within our internal Business Continuity Policy.
+In the event of major system disruptions caused by widespread illness, travel disruption, bad weather, or power failures, CIOLQ may need advice on recommended courses of action from official external agencies such as the Police, Environment Agency, or Health Protection Agency.
+Details of these are found within our internal Business Continuity Policy.